Toledo, Ohio: 20th century

 In the 1920s, Toledo had one of the highest rates of industrial growth in the United States.

 Toledo continued to expand in population and industry, but because of its dependence on manufacturing, the city was hit hard by the Great Depression.
 Many large-scale Works Progress Administration projects were constructed to re-employ citizens in the 1930s.
 Some of these include the amphitheater and aquarium at the Toledo Zoo and a major expansion to the Toledo Museum of Art.

 The postwar job boom and Great Migration brought thousands of African Americans to Toledo to work in industrial jobs, where they had previously been denied.
-Due to redlining, many of them settled along Dorr Street, which, during the 1950s and 60s was lined with flourishing black-owned businesses and homes.
+Due to redlining, many of them settled along Dorr Street, which, during the 1950s and 1960s was lined with flourishing black-owned businesses and homes.
 Desegregation, a failed urban renewal project, and the construction of I-75 displaced those residents and left behind a struggling community with minimal resources, even as it also drew more established, middle-class people, white and black, out of center cities for newer housing.
 The city rebounded, but the slump of American manufacturing in the second half of the 20th century during industrial restructuring cost many jobs.

 By the 1980s, Toledo had a depressed economy.
-The destruction of many buildings downtown, along with several failed business ventures in housing in the core, led to a reverse city-suburb wealth problem common in small cities with land to spare.
+The destruction of many buildings downtown, along with several failed business ventures in housing in the core, which led to a reverse city-suburb wealth problem common in small cities with land to spare.

 21st century

-In 2018, Cleveland-Cliffs, Inc. invested $700 million into an East Toledo location as the site of a new hot-briquetted iron plant, designed to modernize the steel industry.
-The plant was slated to create over 1200 jobs and be completed in 2020.

 Several initiatives have been taken by Toledo's citizens to improve the cityscape by urban gardening and revitalizing their communities.
 Local artists, supported by organizations like the Arts Commission of Greater Toledo and the Ohio Arts Council, have contributed an array of murals and beautification works to replace long standing blight.
-Many downtown historical buildings such as the Oliver House and Standart Lofts have been renovated into restaurants, condominiums, offices and art galleries.
+Many downtown historical buildings such as the Oliver House and Stand-art Lofts have been renovated into restaurants, condominiums, offices and art galleries.